 Dogs are creatures of habit and decorations that only come out once a year can be overwhelming and scary for some, not to mention more stressful when holiday visiting kicks into high gear.
 This can send your dog's nervousness into overdrive.

 If you want your dog to skate through the holiday season without getting on Santa's naughty list there are some things you should consider!

 1) Keep the food safe and secure

-If you’re anything like my family, you love to bake and eat all sorts of tasty treats, especially around the holidays.
+If you're anything like my family, you love to bake and eat all sorts of tasty treats, especially around the holidays.
 It seems as though the counters are full of all sorts of tasty snacking options throughout the months between November and December.
 However, those delicious cookies, cheese trays, and nuts can pose a serious problem for your dog if they get sneaky enough to jump up an help themselves.
-Make sure your dogs are kept out of the kitchen by gating off the area or keeping them in their crate while you can’t guard the prized Pizzelle cookies calling your dog’s name from the counter.
-Here’s a crate training quick tips guide.
+Make sure your dogs are kept out of the kitchen by gating off the area or keeping them in their crate while you can't guard the prized Pizzelle cookies calling your dog's name from the counter.
+Here's a crate training quick tips guide.
 Keep the counters as clear as possible to avoid tempting your dog to get into trouble.
-Don’t forget those Chocolate Chip cookies are loaded with hazardous ingredients for our dogs such as chocolate and baking soda not to mention large amounts of sugar which is very unhealthy for dogs.
+Don't forget those Chocolate Chip cookies are loaded with hazardous ingredients for our dogs such as chocolate and baking soda not to mention large amounts of sugar which is very unhealthy for dogs.
 If you need to, make sure you use a gate to close off a room so your pup doesn't get into trouble.
 (This gate is my absolute favorite because dogs can't climb it!)

 2) Don't assume your dog knows not to touch (eat or pee on) the decorations